-You are a big person.
+You feel you are a big person.
 There is no doubt about it.
 Your clothes say so, your mirror says so, and the occasional judgemental stares in your direction say so.

 But what matters is how you feel, on the inside.